Cysharp/SlnMerge/README.md

 The mergesettings file has the following settings:

--`Disabled`: Disable SlnMerge (default:` false`) -`MergeTargetSolution`: Path of the solution you want to merge -`NestedProjects`: Specify the projects to nest.
+- `Disabled`: Disable SlnMerge (default:` false`)
+- `MergeTargetSolution`: Path of the solution you want to merge
+- `NestedProjects`: Specify the projects to nest.
 Usually used as a solution folder
-    -`NestedProject/FolderPath`: Folder path on solution (created if it doesn't exist; mutally exclusive with FolderGuid) -`NestedProject/FolderGuid`: GUID of folder on solution (mutally exclusive with FolderPath) -`NestedProject/ProjectName`: Project name (mutally exclusive with ProjectGuid) -`NestedProject/ProjectGuid`: Project GUID (mutally exclusive with ProjectName) -`ProjectConflictResolution`: Processing strategy when a solution contains a project with the same name (`PreserveAll`, `PreserveUnity`, `PreserveOverlay`)
+    - `NestedProject/FolderPath`: Folder path on solution (created if it doesn't exist; mutally exclusive with FolderGuid)
+    - `NestedProject/FolderGuid`: GUID of folder on solution (mutally exclusive with FolderPath)
+    - `NestedProject/ProjectName`: Project name (mutally exclusive with ProjectGuid)
+    - `NestedProject/ProjectGuid`: Project GUID (mutally exclusive with ProjectName)
+- `ProjectConflictResolution`: Processing strategy when a solution contains a project with the same name (`PreserveAll`, `PreserveUnity`, `PreserveOverlay`)

 ### Add projects to solution folders
 You can use `NestedProjects` settings to move projects to solution folders.